kperei2/StellarSleep-422/README.md

 -select a particular point in the sound by using the duration bar and pressing anywhere on it.

 Profile information
--Appears when drop down menu is clicked.
+- Appears when drop down menu is clicked.
--Change infromation and press button.
+- Change infromation and press button.

 AI Usage:
-  -Not Used
+- Not Used